 Located in Tottenham, only 50 minutes from Toronto, this train is the oldest operating steam locomotive in Ontario, and the second oldest in Canada.
 It runs by burning coal, which is still shoveled by hand - adding to its vintage charm.

 The steam train is assembled with restored 1920s coaches, with a stunning interior that will transport you back in time.

 A round-trip excursion through the picturesque countryside of Tottenham and Beeton takes just under an hour, along an old railway that once connected Hamilton to Barrie.

-The train runs on Saturdays and Sundays from Sept.
-27 to Oct.
-25, with four departure times each day.
-Because of COVID-19, they are only taking advance reservations and seating will be limited.
+The train runs on Saturdays and Sundays from Oct.
+2 to Oct.
+17, with four departure times each day.
+Because of current restrictions, they are only taking advance reservations and seating will be limited.

 Join the conversation Load comments